By Shelly Kramer, Co-CEO, V3 Broadsuite

 If you’re interested in recruiting, inspiring, and retaining a millennial work force, for your IT team or otherwise, you should check out the video at Dell Gen Y Workforce Think Tank.
 It’s a little over two hours in length, but well worth the investment of your time.
 If you want a shorter summary try thisgraphic representation of the conversation.

 Another resource that might be valuable to you as you think about your Millennial work force is my friend, Jeff Fromm’s book Marketing to Millennials, which provides as much insight into working with millennials as it does about marketing to them.

 What do you think?
 What has your experience been recruiting and hiring millennials?
 What about the millennials on your team?
 What differences have you seen between their work mindset and that of others on your team?
 What have you done differently as a result?
 We’d love to hear your thoughts and experiences.

 Other resources on this topic:

 This post was written as part of the Dell Insight Partners program, which provides news and analysis about the evolving world of tech.
-Dell sponsored this article, but the opinions are my own and don’t necessarily represent Dell’s positions or strategies.
+To learn more about tech news and analysis visit Tech Page One.
+Dell sponsored this article, but the opinions are our own and don’t necessarily represent Dell’s positions or strategies.